flamewing/ultra-dma-queue/README.md

 There are some additional points that are worth paying attention to.

 ### 128kB boundaries and you
 For both S2 or S&K (or anywhere you want to use this), the version that does not check for 128kB boundaries is the default.
 The reason is this: you can (and should) always align the problematic art in such a way that the DMA never needs to be split in two.
-So enabling this option by default carries a penalty with little real benefit.
+So, enabling this option by default carries a penalty with little real benefit.
 In any case, you can toggle this by setting the Use128kbSafeDMA option to 1.

 ### RAM sources and you
 Sources in RAM typically have the top byte of the source address equal to $FF.
-This causes a problem when shifting down, because a 1 comes down to bit 23 of the source address as it is sent to the VDP, which is actually the DMA flag (needs to be 0).
+This causes a problem when shifting down, because a 1 comes down to bit 23 of the source address as it is sent to the VDP, which is actually the DMA flag (and needs to be 0).
 For this reason, the DMA queue function defaults to RAM safety at the cost of 14(2/0) cycles.
 If you never transfer from RAM, you can set AssumeSourceAddressIsRAMSafe to 1 and gain these cycles back.
 If you may transfer from RAM, you can still benefit from this by editing all caller sites and doing a bitwise-and of the source address with $FFFFFF.
 You may have to hunt down the source of the addresses and do it there.

-### Source adresses in words
+### Source addresses in words
 By default, source addresses are in bytes, while the DMA length is in words.
 Moreover, the source address is converted to words to send to the VDP.
 You can use this to save 10(1/0) cycles if you pre-divide all source addresses by 2, then set AssumeSourceAddressInBytes to 0.
 Like with the above option, you will need to hunt down the ultimate sources of the addresses.

 ### RAM sources *and* addresses in words
-You can combine both of the above in one step: you can use the supplied dmaSource function to convert all source addresses to satisfy the requirements of both and save 24(3/0) cycles.
+You can combine both of the above options in one step: you can use the supplied dmaSource function to convert all source addresses to satisfy the requirements of both and save 24(3/0) cycles.

 ### Macros, space vs time
 If you are doing a static DMA (see below for an example), you can use the supplied QueueStaticDMA macro to inline the code and save even more cycles.
 This macro does not try to split DMAs for crossing 128 kB boundaries, and just errors out (during assembly) instead.
 A static DMA is of the form: